The 5 basic principles of running a secure digital business

 4. Limit access

-Define per employee which systems and data access they require to work.
-Make sure that access rights are adjusted when someone takes on a new position or leaves the company.
-Read more.
+Failure to properly manage access to data and systems can lead to data breaches or unauthorised access.
+Define for each employee which systems and data access is required to work.
+Ensure that access rights are changed when someone takes on a new position or leaves the company.
+Read how to limit access to data and services.

 External links